AlessioTonioni/AlessioTonioni.github.io/_pages/about.md

 ## News
 __2020__:
+  * Our paper [A Divide et Impera Approach for 3D Shape Reconstruction from Multiple Views](publication/DivideEtImpera) has been accepted as oral to 3DV 2020!
+Here we show how to use deep learning and traditional multi-view geometry wisdom to solve multi view reconstruction in an end to end way.
   * Come meet me on the 26th of August at the Virtual Google Booth at ECCV2020 to chat about what is it like to work and do research in Google.
 From 6:30 to 8:30 pm CEST.
   * We just submitted to TPAMI an extended version of our CVPR2019 work on online self-supervision for stereo depth estimation.
 You can find more details on our newer work [Continual Online Adaptation for Deep Stereo](publication/realTimeII).
 The online code will be updated soon, stay tuned.